krvss/graph-talk/README.rst

 * Plain Python 2.7.5 or higher
 * Very small footprint

-Check the docs_ folder for the documentation and examples_ folder for examples of lexing, interpreting, and converting using Graph-talk.
+Check the docs_ for the documentation and examples_ folder for examples of lexing, interpreting, and converting using Graph-talk.

 Installation